zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airodump-ng.md

               specified, you have to give a dump prefix (--write option)

        -g, --gpsd
-              Indicate  that airodump-ng should try to use GPSd to get coordiâ€ nates.
+              Indicate  that airodump-ng should try to use GPSd to get coordi nates.

        -w <prefix>, --write <prefix>